Carlos-marinho/user-system-auth/README.md

-# API - JWT User System Authentication
+# API - JWT User System Authentication and Manager

-A API for authenticate users with JWT and JWT Middleware for protect private routes.
+A API for authenticate and manage users with JWT and JWT Middleware for protect private routes.